-With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 2, 2021 through February 1, 2022.
+With lighted trees ranging from 12 to 20 feet tall, Golden Gate Park’s Peacock Meadow will be home to Entwined, a special exhibit of lights that will run December 1, 2022 – March 12, 2023.

-This exhibition welcomes the public, at no charge, for socially distanced visits throughout the winter.
+This exhibition welcomes the public, at no charge, throughout the winter.

-Perfect for strollers and scooters, a winding path guides visitors through sculptures comprised of thousands of LED lights.
+Perfect for strollers and scooters, a winding grassy path guides visitors through sculptures comprised of thousands of LED lights.
 Visitors can approach the sculptures, making it a fun outing for families.

 New to the 2022-23 season, there will be twice a week performances and other engaging art activations.
 Plus families can see new sculptural artworks made by local artists, including a “fallen tree”, which will serve as a seating area, and “sapling” trees with “hidden world tree knots”.
 There are also a few events, including:

 Thursday, December 1 from 5 – 10 pm: Uncle John’s Tree Lighting

 Saturday, December 3 from 4 – 7 pm: Light Up the Night Bike Parade

 Friday, December 9 from 5 – 8 pm: Christmas Tap Dancing Trees Performance